oskarrough/emojimind/README.md

 ## Development

-- `yarn dev` starts a local server and recompiles the app as you work
+- `yarn start` starts a local server that reloads as you work
-- `yarn build` builds `src/index.js` to `dist/bundle.js` - also see rollup.config.js
+- deploy the `src` folder to any static web hostr